elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 ; ()
 {% endhighlight %}

-Depending on the knowledge and environment, answers to the prepared questions are different.
+Depending on the knowledge and the environment, answers to the prepared questions are different.
 Query can return either one, more or no results.
 Everything is related with previously defined *facts* and *relations*.
 It looks pretty amazing, and that is only an introduction to that topic.
 For more, I will recommend you to read either about *Prolog* (you can start from [here](http://www.afronski.pl/7-languages-in-7-weeks/2015/05/24/seven-languages-in-seven-weeks-prolog.html)) or play with this [tutorial](https://github.com/swannodette/logic-tutorial).

 ### Summary

 We have managed to finish 4th chapter of the book.
 In the last part we will attack problems with which we are already familiar, but on the lowest possible level.
-We will focus on hardware specifics of *Lisp* implementations, including designing constraints related with those topics.
+We will focus on hardware specifics of *Lisp* evaluator implementations, including design constraints and limitations related with those topics.

 I hope that we will meet there again! :smile: